 “What we’re trying to develop here is a way of getting that same information about where the animals are moving without having to do anything invasive,” she said.
 “When the wolves are howling or when the coyotes are howling and barking, that sound is recorded by these microphones.”

-Acoustic monitoring was first started at Yosemite National Park to track their wolf population, a project that multiple researchers on Prof. Dassow’s team participated in.
+Acoustic monitoring was first started at Yellowstone National Park to track their wolf population, a project that multiple researchers on Prof. Dassow’s team participated in.
 Part of the data analysis will track how wolves in Wisconsin behave in comparison to wolves in Yellowstone, Prof. Dassow noted.
 “I would anticipate seeing some differences, just because of Yellowstone not having as many homes around.”

 Across Wisconsin, more than 900 gray wolves now roam the woods after the Fish and Wildlife service first added them to the federally protected species list in 1974—they were considered extinct in the state by 1960.
 They were removed in 2012 before being replaced on the list in 2014, an issue that has prompted state representatives to call for more local control of the population.